mapresto/PowerStigScan/README.md

 ## Known Issues
 IIS, JRE, and SQL scans are not complete.
 We need to determine the information dynamically as storing static information will be too burdensome for most administrators.

-DotNet currently not generating mofs, issue is passed to PowerStig team.